-Neuschwanstein Castle is really one of those “can’t miss out on places” in Bavaria, fans of maximalist architecture and art will truly get their money’s worth here: inspired by medieval art and operas, the castle features lots of dark wood, bright colors, intricate gold details, and swans, the king’s favorite animal.
+Neuschwanstein Castle is really one of those “can’t-miss places” in Bavaria.
+Fans of maximalist architecture and art will truly get their money’s worth here.
+Inspired by medieval art and operas, the castle features lots of dark wood, bright colors, intricate gold details, and swans, the king’s favorite animal.

 The construction of this castle started in 1860 and was never finished due to King Ludwig II’s untimely death.
-Despite the king explicitly not wanting visitors up at his castle during his lifetime, 60 million people have visited it since it was first opened as a museum only 6 weeks after his death.
-To find out more about the castle’s spectacular history and how you can plan your visit, check out this post.
+Despite the king explicitly not wanting visitors at his castle during his lifetime, 60 million people have visited it since it was first opened as a museum only 6 weeks after his death.

 The Starnberg Five-Lakes-Region is located just 30mins south of Munich, which makes it the perfect spot to visit for some relaxing time away from the city.
 There’s lots of gorgeous lakes to hike around or even surf in.
-Check out this article for the best walks and hikes in the region, and this list of the 20 best mountain bike rides around Starnberg.
+There are great walks and hikes in the region, as well as plenty of mountain biking opportunities.

-If you’re looking for a more relaxed activity, visit Possenhofen Castle (Karl-Theodor-Straße 14, 82343 Pöcking), once infamous Austrian Empress Elisabeth’s childhood home, which is now in private property.
+If you’re looking for a more relaxed activity, visit Possenhofen Castle (Karl-Theodor-Straße 14, 82343 Pöcking), the once infamous Austrian Empress Elisabeth’s childhood home, which is now a private property.
 You can still get a look at the gorgeous building when you’re strolling through the neighborhood.

-Famous for culinary highlights like Nürnberger Lebkuchen (gingerbread) and its beautiful architecture, Nürnberg is a popular day- or weekend-trip destinations amongst people living in or visiting Bavaria.
-Learn more about its fascinating history here.
+Famous for culinary highlights like Nürnberger Lebkuchen (gingerbread), beautiful architecture and a fascinating history, Nürnberg is a popular day- or weekend-trip destinations amongst people living in or visiting Bavaria.

-Würzburg on the romantic road is surrounded by vineyards, has both a fortress AND a residency including gorgeous gardens and is just a very lovely city overall.
-Find out where to eat here and what to see here.
+Würzburg on the romantic road is surrounded by vineyards.
+It also has both a fortress and a residency including gorgeous gardens and is just a very lovely city overall.

 This quaint city is famous for the Augsburger Puppenkiste, a kids’ tv show about wooden puppets.
 It’s also a fantastic spot to visit for culinary treasures, great architecture, and shopping.